jeffknupp/talks/wharton-web-conference-14.md

 The `tweet` collection is accessed by the following URL (according to our rules, described earlier): `/tweets/`.

-Note: Looks like a folder on a filesystem.
+Note: Looks like a folder on a file system.
 Not a coincidence.